Does thermal leptogenesis in a canonical seesaw rely on initial memory?: type-I Seesaw

 Here, the notation $D_{\sqrt{A}}$ means $\sqrt{D_{A}}$.
 Since, $(D_{\sqrt{M^{-1}}} Y^T U D_{\sqrt{m^{-1}}})^T = (D_{\sqrt{m^{-1}}} U^T Y D_{\sqrt{M^{-1}}})$, we can write

-where, $ R$ is a complex orthogonal matrix with $R^T R = I$.
-Thus, using equation ($7$), we can write the Yukawa coupling matrix as
+where, $R$ is a complex orthogonal matrix with $R^T R = I$.
+Thus, using Eq.(\ref{eq:RT}), we can write the Yukawa coupling matrix as

 This is known as the Casas-Ibarra Parameterization of the Yukawa coupling matrix \cite{Casas:2001sr}.
-This implies that the larger values of RHNs' mass lead to larger Yukawa couplings, considering all other parameters to be fixed.
-The $PMNS$ matrix $U$ is given by \cite{ParticleDataGroup:2024cfk}: \begin{widetext}

-\end{widetext} where, $c_{ij} = \cos \theta_{ij}$ and $s_{ij} = \sin \theta_{ij}$ and $\delta$ is the Dirac $CP$ phase and $\eta_{1,2}$ are the Majorana $CP$ phases.
-For simplicity, we set the Majorana phases to be zero and take the neutrino oscillation parameters to be in the $3\sigma$ range \cite{deSalas:2020pgw}.
-In the general case, the complex orthogonal matrix $R$ in Eq.(\ref{eq:casasiba}) can be described by 3 different complex angles ($\theta_1, \theta_2, \theta_3$) with a form of \begin{widetext}
+This implies that larger values of RHNs' masses lead to larger Yukawa couplings, holding all other parameters fixed.
+The PMNS matrix $U$ is given by \cite{ParticleDataGroup:2024cfk} {{ }} where $c_{ij} = \cos \theta_{ij}$ and $s_{ij} = \sin \theta_{ij}$ and $\delta$ is the Dirac $CP$ phase and $\eta_{1,2}$ are the Majorana $CP$ phases.
+We randomly choose Majorana phases in the range ($0,2\pi$) and take the neutrino oscillation parameters to be in the $3\sigma$ range \cite{deSalas:2020pgw}.
+We also consider the mass of the lightest SM neutrino ($m_1$) to be zero.
+In the general case, the complex orthogonal matrix $R$ in Eq.(\ref{eq:casasiba}) can be described by 3 different complex angles ($\theta_i=x_i+iy _i; i=1,2,3$) with a form of